What have digital and social media done to your strategy?

 Misiek Piskorski is Professor of Strategy and Innovation at IMD Business School.
-He is co-Director of IMD’s Leading Digital Business Transformation and teaches in Orchestrating Winning Performance.
+He is Director of IMD’s Digital Business Acceleration Series, co-Director of IMD’s Leading Digital Business Transformation and teaches in Digital Strategy.

 Carlos Cordon is LEGO Professor of Strategy and Supply Chain Management at IMD.
-He teaches in IMD’s Leading the Global Supply Chain.
+He teaches in IMD’s Digital Supply Chain Management and Digital Execution.